Light The Night: Illuminate Your Outdoor Space with Help from the Pros

 The most common designs CLC employs are simple but sophisticated, with people choosing to border their rooflines and windows and wrap their trees with lights.
 Templeton says his customers also request a lot of pre-lit, artificial greenery—garlands, swags and wreaths.

 As the lighting industry continues to introduce more technology, the options have varied as well.
+Read this article https://amazingarchitecture.com/articles/how-to-pick-outdoor-lighting-that-will-complement-your-homes-designs for pointers to keep in mind when picking outdoor lighting.
 Customers may choose to pay more for the new LED lights, with the allure of a lower electric bill and a longer life span.
 Templeton says that a handful of his clients are using this new technology, which consumes about a quarter less electrical power than traditional C-9 Christmas light bulbs.
 While a lot of math goes into traditional lighting to make sure circuits aren’t overloaded, with LEDs you can cover an entire home and use only about 14 outlets, according to Templeton.
 The LED lights come in single color, multicolored, or clear.
 LED rope lights are particularly popular, with flashing and scrolling options.
 Just adding a full strand of stars or snowflakes in a warm classic white (the original clear lighting) or a classic white LED light, can make a home look like a winter wonderland.

 One of the benefits of hiring a professional to handle this is that installation can begin at your convenience; most people choose to have lights installed just after Thanksgiving.
 Take-down can be timely as well.
 So there’s no more waiting to see if you will be the last house in the neighborhood with Christmas lights as it gets closer to Valentine’s Day.